Nähanleitung Jacke Kora

 To sew this jacket you will need a sewing machine and an overlock sewing machine, or alternatively the zigzag stitch on your sewing machine to neaten the cut edges.

-In addition to the description, the colorful lines in the pictures show you where a seam needs to be sewn or something needs to be glued.
+In addition to the description, the colored lines in the pictures show you where a seam needs to be sewn or something needs to be glued.

 When sewing, pay attention to the seam allowance included in the pattern.
-Seam allowances that are not specifically marked are 1cm wide!
+Seam allowances not specifically marked are 1cm wide!

 Have fun sewing!

-Press the side seam pocket to the inside.
+Iron the side seam pocket inwards.

-Here too, you stitch the prepared hems of the sleeves close to the edge.
+Here, too, you stitch the prepared hems of the sleeves close to the edge.

 The pocket bag template serves as a guide when stitching the pocket bags.
 Use the template to sew the bag in place.